USDA Community Facilities Direct Loan and Grant Program

 Choose the appropriate state in the drop down menu on the top right of the program website.
 This will open the state specific page.
 Tabs at the top of the page will show general program information, forms and resources, and state specific contact information.

-The USDA Community Facilities Loan and Grant Program provides loans, grants, and loan guarantees for essential community facilities in rural areas.
+The USDA Community Facilities Direct Loan and Grant Program provides direct loans and/or grants for essential community facilities in rural areas.
 Priority is given to healthcare, education, and public safety projects.
-Funds may be used to construct, enlarge, or improve facilities.
+Funds may be used to purchase, construct, enlarge, or improve facilities.

-Applicants can apply for one of three options: the Community Facilities Direct and Guaranteed Loan Program, the Community Facilities Grant Program, and the Rural Community Development Initiative.
+Applicants may apply for one of three options: the Community Facilities Direct Loan Program, the Community Facilities Grant Program, or a combination of the two.

-Community Programs provides grants to assist in the development of essential community facilities in rural areas and towns of up to 20,000 in population.
-Grants are available to public entities such as municipalities, counties, and special-purpose districts, as well as non-profit corporations and tribal governments.
+USDA provides grants to assist in the development of essential community facilities in rural areas and towns with populations up to 20,000.
+Grants are available to public entities such as municipalities, counties, and special-purpose districts, as well as nonprofit corporations and tribal governments.

-Loans and guarantees are also available to public entities such as municipalities, counties, and special-purpose districts, as well as to non-profit corporations and tribal governments.
+Loans are also available to public entities such as municipalities, counties, and special-purpose districts, as well as to nonprofit corporations and tribal governments.

 Amount varies.
 Grants are authorized on a graduated scale.
 Applicants located in small communities with low populations and low incomes will receive a higher percentage of grants.

 Begin the application process by contacting the appropriate USDA Rural Development state office to discuss the project.

 The state office will discuss funding options and refer eligible applicants to:

 - Apply directly through USDA for grant and/or loan funds